Turntable or Record Player Playing Too Fast or Too Slow – Solutions

 Solution:

 Lubrication is very important which many people take very lightly.
-You must lubricate all the components like the tonearm mechanism, anti-skate mechanism, motor bearing, and much more to increase the life span of your turntable and its parts.
+You must lubricate all the parts of the turntable like the tonearm mechanism, anti-skate mechanism, motor bearing, and much more to increase the life span of your record player and its parts.

 This one is quite rare, but it could happen to anyone.
 A motor failure can cause it to run at an unexpected speed.